Exercise 4 Learning: A New Method in Obesity Prevention

 PLE4P is named for Phil Lawler, widely viewed as the father of the “New Physical Education”.Lawler’s vision and approach for obesity prevention fostered a paradigm shift not only in the delivery of PE, but throughout all of education.

 Rocky Mountain Health Plans Foundation supported the first E4L program at Bauder Elementary in Fort Collins, with school staff embracing the concept of movement-based learning.
 Survey results showed the majority of teachers increased the physical activity of their students up to six times a day and the school will continue to use the PLE4LP tools in the future to continue their culture of wellness.

 Let’s move our Colorado schools toward a sustainable, effective model that lowers the cost of obesity, improves the learning capabilities of our students and let’s duplicate it in schools throughout the state.

-Brownell PhD, Kelly; Co-Founder and Director, Yale Rudd Center for Food Policy & Obesity.
+*Brownell PhD, Kelly; Co-Founder and Director, Yale Rudd Center for Food Policy and Obesity.